-Bearings are the components designed with high precision to make sure that they help mechanical motions work smoothly.
+Bearings are the components that are designed with high precision to ensure that they support the smooth running of mechanical movements.

-Other than just simply favoring motions, bearing helps on carrying heavy loads too with much ease and high efficiency.
-There are several types of bearing and among them, ball bearing and roller bearings are generally used in cars.
-This type is used specifically because they can handle radial and thrust loads, both.
+Apart from simply facilitating movement, bearings also help to carry heavy loads with great ease and efficiency.
+There are different types of bearings, and among them, ball bearings and roller bearings, generally used in cars.
+This type is used especially because they can support both radial and axial loads.

-Wheel bearings are really necessary for your car’s operation.
-They are situated on metal axle shaft and are fitted tightly inside the hub.
-Wheel bearing is crucial for the proper functioning of car’s hub, tire and wheel assemblies to work together.
+Wheel bearings are really necessary for the operation of your car.
+They are located on a metal axle shaft and are permanently installed in the hub.
+The wheel bearing is essential for the proper functioning of the hub, the tire and the wheel assemblies of the car so that they can work together.

-Wheel bearing makes sure friction-free movement and rotation of the hub assembly, hence providing smooth tire and wheel rotations.
+The wheel bearing ensures smooth movement and rotation of the hub assembly, thus ensuring smooth tire and wheel rotation.

-Malfunctioning of wheel bearing results in a variety of signs or symptoms, of which some are significantly noticeable and some are a kind of confusing to figure out.
-It’s hard to diagnose because the car needs to be driven in order to diagnose the problem.
+A malfunction of the wheel bearing results in a variety of signs or symptoms, some of which are clearly visible and others confusing.
+It is difficult to diagnose because the car needs to be driven to diagnose the problem.

-There could be a variety of symptoms and effects of bad Wheel Bearing.
-All of them are as follows:
+There can be a variety of symptoms and effects of a faulty wheel bearing.
+They are as follows:

 1. Grinding or Grating sound from the wheel

-One of the most common and most identifiable symptoms associated with bad wheel bearing is noise coming from the wheel of the moving vehicle.
-You may mistake this as engine noise, but when you listen closely you are likely to hear grinding or grating that gets louder as the vehicle accelerates.
+One of the most common and most recognizable symptoms associated with poor wheel bearings is noise emanating from the wheel of a moving vehicle.
+You may confuse this with engine noise, but if you listen closely, you will probably hear a crunching or grinding sound that becomes louder as the vehicle accelerates.

-Since wheel bearings are not known for wearing out that frequently, the noise is typically suspected to be something else and the problem overlooked.
+Because wheel bearings are not known to wear so often, the noise is usually mistaken for something else and the problem is overlooked.

-Mostly wheel bearings are made up of hardened steel and can withstand a lot of forces.
-Bearings are usually destroyed by heating and water.
-Heat is developed by less or no lubrication present and water is penetrated in the wheel bearing.
-Mostly newly manufactured wheel bearings are sealed.
+Mostly, wheel bearings are made of hardened steel and can withstand many forces.
+Bearings are usually destroyed by heat and water.
+Heat is generated when there is little or no lubrication, and water can sometimes permeate the wheel bearing.
+In most cases, newly manufactured wheel bearings are fully sealed.

-These seals help in protecting wheel bearing from destructive elements like water, debris etc. But when this seal is broken, wheel bearing will start to fail and make noise.
+These seals help to protect the wheel bearing from destructive elements such as water, dirt, etc. However, if this seal is broken, the wheel bearing starts to fail and make noise.

 2. Shifting Weight of Car

-Another outcome is when you drive the car at speed around 50mph, and if you steer it left and right, kind of shifting its weight from left to right, it will start to make noise.
-Make sure to steer gently as high speed and rough cuts can topple over your car.
+Another result is if you drive the car at a speed of about 50 miles per hour and if you steer it to the left and right by shifting its weight from left to right, it will start making noise.
+Be sure to steer gently, as high speeds and rough cuts can tip your car over.

-On steering from left to right or right to left will give different sound effect.
-For example, if you turn right and noise gets less, then it means your left bearing is damaged and when you turn left and noise gets less then it means your right wheel bearing is damaged.
+If you steer from left to right or from right to left, the sound effect will be different.
+For example, if you turn right and the noise decreases, it means that your left wheel bearing is damaged, and if you turn left and the noise decreases, it means that your right wheel bearing is damaged.

 3. Worn Patches on Tires

-Sometimes tires that are partially worn out or are chopped from different patches also make grinding or pinching sound when speed is increased.
-This sound is somewhat similar to worn out wheel bearing’s sound.
-So it is suggested to have a look at tires as well.
-But not to forget, these patches on tires could also be the result of worn out wheel bearings.
+Sometimes tires that are partially worn or cut out of various patches make grinding or squeezing noises when the speed is increased.
+This noise is somewhat similar to the noise of a worn wheel bearing.
+It is therefore recommended to have a look at the tires as well.
+But don’t forget that these stains on tires can also be the result of worn wheel bearings.

 4. Your Car Feels Loose

-The looseness of the wheel or also known as wheel play is another common symptom of a bad wheel bearing.
-As the bearing gets spoiled, it began to lose inside the wheel hub and spindle, which makes the vehicle feels lose while steering.
+The looseness of the wheel, also known as wheel play, is another common symptom of a bad wheel bearing.
+When the bearing becomes spoiled, it begins to get lost inside the wheel hub and wheel spindle, making the vehicle feel loose when steering.

 Replacement of the Wheel Bearing

-Wheel bearings do not fail immediately, often they provide with some time before they need to be replaced.
-In worst cases, wheel bearing failure can completely lock up wheel hub preventing the car from moving.
-But, it is not necessary, sometimes you can just drive over with faulty wheel bearings and nothing will happen the noise getting louder and louder.
+Wheel bearings do not fail immediately; they often allow some time to pass before they need to be replaced.
+In the worst case, the failure of a wheel bearing can cause the wheel hub to become completely blocked and the car can no longer move.
+But it is not necessary to replace them immediately, sometimes you can simply drive on with defective wheel bearings and nothing happens; the noise just gets louder and louder.

-Some cars have a hub which you can replace easily, others you have to have some special equipment to replace it.
-If this is the case, it’s probably easier and cheaper to let a mechanic do the job for you instead.
-Anyways, if you want to replace it yourself, you can do it like this: (Remember that it vary a lot depending on the car model)
+Some cars have a hub that can be easily replaced, others require special equipment to replace it.
+If this is the case, it is probably easier and cheaper to have a mechanic do the work for you instead.
+However, if you want to replace it yourself, you can do it the following way:

-First of all, the vehicle is lifted on the jack and is placed on a jack stand.
-Rear wheels are blocked up using and stopper to make sure that your vehicle does not goes into any motion.
-Then firstly unscrew your tire and remove it a wheel cover on tire’s rim.
+First, the vehicle is lifted onto the jack and placed on a jack stand.
+The rear wheels are blocked with a stopper to ensure that your vehicle does not move.
+Then the tire is unscrewed first and a wheel cover on the rim of the tire is removed.

-After removing the cover, then place tire back, fasten it 2-3 nuts, un-jack it, and then remove axle screw.
-Use spanner with long handles because axle nuts are usually very tight and need a high amount of torque in order to remove them.
+After removing the cover, put the tire back on, fix it with 2-3 nuts, loosen it, and then remove the axle bolt.
+Use wrenches with long handles, as axle nuts are usually very tight and require high torque to remove.

-Once axle nut is loose, put jack again and remove tire once again.
-It’s recommended to place removed tire beneath your vehicle to make sure you avoid any possible damage to the car in case jack fails.
-Then remove the axle nut and takes outbreak rotor.
+As soon as the axle nut is loosened, reinsert the jack and remove the tire.
+It is recommended that you place the removed tire under your vehicle to ensure that you avoid possible damage to the vehicle if the jack fails.
+Then remove the axle nut and take out the stripping rotor.

-Once the brake rotor is removed, it is recommended to hammer axle rod inward to make loose and move inside.
-Then move the hub as per your convenience and remove bolts that tighten hub to the body.
-Remove ABS sensor and then use sliding hammer to dismantle hub from knuckle.
-In the case of high friction, penetrating fluid and hammering is used to provide some external movements.
+As soon as the brake rotor is removed, it is recommended to hammer the axle rod inwards to release it and move it inwards.
+Then move the hub as desired and remove the screws that hold the hub to the body.
+Remove the ABS sensor and then use a slide hammer to remove the hub from the stub axle.
+If there is high friction, use penetrating fluid and hammers to allow some external movement.

 Once the hub is removed, you can easily see your bearing.
-Then remove the bearing from the hub and then replace it with the new one.
-It is recommended to use sandpaper and clean all nearby places, that is the hub assembly area and all from any rust or debris.
+Then remove the bearing from the hub and replace it with the new bearing.
+It is recommended that you use sandpaper and clean all nearby areas, i.e. the hub mounting area, from rust and deposits.

-Once all nearby area is cleaned, then fit in the new bearing, if your new bearing is with ABS wire, then remove old ABS connection from hub and engine and connect the new one.
-Then screw back again all parts, tight your axle, put wheel cover on your tire, un-jack your vehicle, and you are ready to go.
+If your new bearing is equipped with ABS wire, remove the old ABS connection from hub and motor and connect the new bearing.
+Then screw all parts back together, tighten your axle, put the wheel cover on your tire, remove the jack, and you are ready to go.

-Wheel bearings are an essential part of your vehicle.
-They help in the vehicle’s wheel motion.
-Malfunctioning of wheel bearings can result in either some serious problems are sometimes they can just annoy you with their increasing sound.
-It will cost you high, but still, it is recommended to get the changes on the earliest possible basis.
+Wheel bearings are an essential component of your vehicle.
+They help the wheel movement of the vehicle.
+A malfunction of the wheel bearings can either cause serious problems, or they can simply disturb you with their increasing noise.
+It will cost you a lot of money, but it is still recommended to make the changes as early as possible.